MattMS/shelp/command/git/README.md

 ## Remotes

+Remotes are copies of your repository stored at other locations.

+They may have different branches and changes that you can pull into your local repository.
+They may also be the central repository of your code that you push to, like GitHub.

 - [pull](./pull/) to get and apply changes from a remote.

 - [push](./push/) to send your changes to a remote.